vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 * ``includePaths`` - Specify what paths should be included from the Git repository when unpacking.
 * ``excludePaths`` - Specify what paths should be excluded from the Git repository when unpacking.
 * ``newRootPath`` - Specify the directory path within the Git repository that should be used as the root for the workshop files.

+If credentials are required to access the Git repository, these can be supplied via a Kubernetes secret in your cluster.
+The ``environment.secrets`` property list should designate the source for the secret, with the secret then being copied into the workshop namespace and automatically injected into the container and passed to ``vendir`` when it is run.

 For more details and other options see the ``vendir`` [documentation](https://carvel.dev/vendir/docs/v0.27.0/vendir-spec/).